 A corporate website is an artefact in the same way that bits of pottery left from a long-lost civilisation are artefacts.
 What your website says about your company are hidden in the artefacts.

-The website words a business uses tell outsiders if the business is so trendy that they wouldn’t possibly understand, or if it is so stuffy and corporate that they should wear a pinstriped suit and stand to attention when the business talks with them.
+The website words a business uses tell outsiders if the business is so trendy that they wouldn’t possibly understand, if it is so stuffy and corporate that they should wear a pinstriped suit and stand to attention when the business talks with them, or if they genuinely care and are easy to communicate with.

-What Your Website Says About Your Company: The Juicy Bits
+Decoding What Your Website REALLY Says About Your Company: The Juicy Underlying Assumptions

 Here’s a few ways that the dirty secrets can be hung out on display on a website.